Eartha & Aetherias: A Fairy Tale from the 22nd Century – Reviews and Reader Feedback

 Giada

-Vote for Being of the Sun in the 2022 COVR Awards Contest
+Alicia’s bid for the 2021 edition of Being of the Sun to win the Iconic Book award in the 2022 COVR Awards Contest

 Author’s statement: